A few weeks ago, I shared my thoughts about “how much is too much” — regarding the stuff we bring into our home.

 In general, I am not the type of person who is easily overwhelmed by big projects and goals, long to-do lists, or long-term projects — and I’m certainly not overwhelmed by smaller household chores, running errands, plowing through my daily to-do’s, etc.

 I’m good at breaking big projects down into bite-size chunks and plugging away until my list is crossed off.
-I am very self-motivated and usually “hit the ground running” when I wake up in the morning (even if I am still tired).
+I am very self-motivated and usually “hit the ground running” when I wake up in the morning.

 But when my schedule is too full, it’s not uncommon for me to all-of-a-sudden feel totally overwhelmed with something ridiculous like doing laundry, washing dishes, or writing a blog post (even for someone with my Type-A, do-it-now personality!)